okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-filtering/main/index.md

 ## Set up the sample external service

 This guide uses the website [Glitch.com](https://glitch.com) to act as an external service and to implement the event hook with an Okta org.
-See the following Glitch project to remix (copy) a working code example that implements an event hook when a user is deactivated: [Okta Event Hook: Display Deactivated Users](https://glitch.com/~okta-event-hook/).
+See the following Glitch project to remix (copy) a working code example that implements an event hook when a user is added to a group: [Okta Event Hook with Filtering](https://glitch.com/~okta-event-hook/).

 Review the [Event hook implementation](/docs/guides/event-hook-implementation) to understand how to receive and parse the event hook call in your external service code.
-After copying the project, go to the following section to create and event hook with a filter
+After copying the project, go to the following section to create an event hook with a filter

 ## Create an event hook with a filter

-The Glitch event hook example uses the Okta event for a user deactivation.
-This event hook triggers for every instance of a user deactivation.
-With event hook filters, we can create business logic, using the Okta Expression Language, to isolate only certain deactivations that trigger the event hook.
-In this example, deactivated users with an email of `test_user@example.com` trigger the event hook.
+The Glitch event hook example uses the Okta event triggered when a user is added to a group.
+This event hook triggers for every instance of a group addition.
+With event hook filters, we can create business logic, using the Okta Expression Language, to isolate only certain group additions that trigger the event hook.
+In this example, only users added to the Sales group trigger the event hook.

 1. Sign in to your [Okta org](https://login.okta.com/).